Man charged with Elle Edwards murder appears in court

 The 26-year-old beautician was shot in the head at about 23:50 GMT while celebrating Christmas with friends at the Lighthouse Pub in Wallasey Village.

-Connor Chapman, 22, of Houghton Road in Woodchurch, appeared at Wirral Magistrates' Court for a brief hearing.
+Connor Chapman, 22, of no fixed address, appeared at Wirral Magistrates' Court for the hearing.

 He was remanded in custody to appear at Liverpool Crown Court on Monday.

-Mr Chapman is also charged with two counts of attempted murder and three of unlawful and malicious wounding with intent to do grievous bodily harm.
+- two counts of attempted murder, of Jake Duffy and Kieran Salkeld

-Merseyside Police said he was further charged with possession of a firearm with intent to endanger life, possession of ammunition with intent to endanger life, and handling stolen goods, namely a Mercedes A Class car.
+- three counts of unlawful and malicious wounding with intent to do grievous bodily harm - to Harry Loughran, Nicholas Speed and Liam Carr

-Detectives are still appealing for witnesses to the shooting and have urged anyone with information to contact them.
+- possession of a firearm with intent to endanger life, relating to a converted Scorpion sub-machine gun